evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 ```

 Used to map the value of a `Pair`s first position into the second position and
-the second position into the first, `swap` takes (2) functions as its arguments.
+the second position into the first, `swap` takes two functions as its arguments.
 The first function is used to map the value in the first position to the second,
 while the second 'maps the second into the first'.
 If no mapping is required on
 either side, then [`identity`][identity] functions can be used in one or both arguments.